ankit00010/Node.js-Contacts-Management-API/README.md

 3.Set Environment Variables:

-4.Create a .env file based on the provided .env.example template.
+Create a .env file based on the provided .env.example template.

-5.Run the Application:
+4.Run the Application:
 npm run dev